SGDInstitute/apollo/content/collections/pages/sgdinstitute/queer-policy.md

         content:
           -
             type: text
-            text: 'The historical roots and impact of race, gender, and sexuality shape public policy as both a disciplinary field and as a course of action.
-Join us for a virtual conversation with Dr. Bianca D.M.
+            text: 'Join us for a virtual conversation with Dr. Bianca D.M.
 Wilson and Dr. Celeste Watkins-Hayes, in partnership with the University of Michigan.'
       -
         type: set
         attrs: